rivue/Gamified-Study-Tool/README.md

         - ideas for multi-modal content: draggable vectors for physics, audio summaries / transcrips for learning on the go
         - button at the bottom of the page for daily review (here is where we implement spaced repitition scheduling)
         - generate a lot of different questions and if a student gets a lot of the correct, move on to the next one or like skip ones that the student finds easy or something
-        - do a quiz or something after every time a user completes a stepping stone (all 3 or whatever lessons, not just one)
+        - ⭐️ ⭐️ do a quiz or something at the end of a user completing a stepping stone for the first time (all 3 or whatever lessons, not just one) reinforce the quiz with questions from tests from that school's test bank, and could get users to take pictures of their tests or something to popularize test banks in general
         - remove azure thing
         - ability to rename libraries
         - give estimations based on file input size (ex: 500kb --> 10 minutes, etc... make them highly conservative,)